 The point is that negative comments will happen.
 You will never have everyone agree with you.
 You will always have those that disagree just because that’s who they are.
 The ones which are overly negative and even threaten you are ones you should ignore.

 3) A negative comment may not always be wrong.
 Sometimes it’s you.

 You’ll have people call you out for stuff.
 I do, especially with my reviews and if I’m wrong, or you’re wrong, you’ll have to admit it.

 I’ve made a couple of mistakes on product reviews I’ve done before and it was through comments that pointed this out that I added/edited the content to make it accurate.
 I did admit my mistake and moved on.
 This is also good because:

 - It shows that you’re not too stubborn to admit you’re wrong.

-- By making the proper changes to your content, you improve it’s quality, the reader’s experience and more.
+- By making the proper changes to your blogs, you improve it’s content quality, the reader’s experience and more.

 Don’t be so stubborn that you delete comments that put you on the spot and prove you wrong.
 That’s not a good way to do business.